Skip to content

 Frequently Asked Questions

-Why is payoff so much slower at the minimum payment?
+Why does payoff take so much longer at the minimum payment than at a fixed payment?

-What if my payment is less than the monthly interest?
+What happens if the monthly payment is below the monthly interest charge?

 Related Calculators